 Empire biscuits

 Empire biscuits are a delicious melt in your mouth biscuit popular in Scotland.
-Simply sandwich two shortbread biscuits together with jam and decorate with icing and a glace cherry.
+Simply sandwich two shortbread biscuits together with jam and decorate with icing and a glace cherry or sweetie on top.

 Empire biscuits as we know them in Scotland, (otherwise known as German biscuits, or Belgian biscuits) are a delicious shortbread biscuit sandwich.
-They sandwich jam inbetween the two shortbread biscuits, and top it off with some icing and a glace cherry.
-You could use any shortbread type recipe for the biscuit as long as it’s not too sweet – the jam and icing sugar topping will add all the sweetness you need!
+They sandwich jam inbetween the two shortbread biscuits, and top it off with some icing and a glace cherry (or Jelly Tots if your kids prefer!)
+You could use any shortbread type recipe for the biscuit as long as it’s not too sweet – the jam and icing sugar topping will add all the sweetness you need.

 A classic empire biscuit recipe has a glace cherry on top for decoration.
-I don’t always have glace cherries in the house (who does?!), so if you don’t, simply use a jelly sweetie, and sugar decoration, or leave them plain.
-I like the look glace cherries add, but the biscuits are still delicious without them..
+I don’t always have glace cherries in the house (who does?!) and i’m sure my kids would pick them off if I did use them, so for a child friendly alternative, simply use a jelly sweetie like ‘Jelly Tots’, a sugar decoration, or just leave them plain.
+I like the look glace cherries add, but the biscuits are still delicious without them.

 How can kids help make empire biscuits?